 If using an immersion blender, add the roasted vegetables, broth and coconut milk (if using) to a large pot and purée the soup until smooth.
 Mix in the salt and pepper to taste.

-Heat puréed soup in a large pot on medium until heated through, adding salt and pepper to taste.
+- Heat puréed soup in a large pot on medium heat until heated through, adding salt and pepper to taste.
 Careful the soup doesn't bubble and splatter while heating.

-Top with fresh snipped chives, fresh tarragon, dried chili pepper flakes or toasted sunflower seeds.
+- Top with fresh snipped chives, fresh tarragon, dried chili pepper flakes, toasted sunflower seeds or pumpkin seeds for extra flavor.

-Coconut milk works really well in this recipe, I use full-fat.
-It makes the creamy soup really velvety and smooth.
+- Coconut milk - works really well in this recipe, I use full-fat.
+It makes the creamy soup really velvety and smooth in this comforting soup.
 It also tames down the intensity of the roasted onions.

-If you prefer not to use coconut milk, add more vegetable broth or water (about 1.5 cups / 400 ml) to the soup because once the roasted vegetables are blended it will need to be thinned.
+- No coconut milk - if you prefer not to use coconut milk, add more vegetable broth or water (about 1.5 cups / 400 ml) to the soup, once the roasted vegetables are blended it will need to be thinned.

 Equipment